 For October’s hike, the group set out for Silvermine Nature Reserve, taking advantage of the recent good weather and blooming fauna.
 An oasis of fynbos and hiking trails, Silvermine was full of wild vegetation, especially South Africa’s endemic Erica hirtiflora, painting the landscape in a purple-pink hue.
 After a physically tough and emotionally therapeutic hike under Cape Town’s strong spring sun, the group reached the reservoir where some chose to cool down in the water and others sat on the boardwalk, talking and connecting.
 Organized by Xoli, the organization’s Hiking Club environmental coordinator, she hopes the hikes will “inspire children to play a role in our societies by creating the change they want to see, by learning and developing as sense of UBUNTU (humanity), because we all have the ability to enhance or change the current situation.”

-Learn more about the EarthChild Project and how you can get involved!
+Learn more about the EarthChild Project and their Teacher’s Conference, and find out how you can get involved!